 Freeny, et al. v.
 Fitbit, Inc. (E.D.
 Tex.
 2016) (Judge Gilstrap) Lead counsel for Fitbit in patent dispute regarding wireless technology aspects of wearables.

 Fujinomaki v.
 Google Inc., et al. (N.D.
 Cal.
-2015-16) Counsel for Samsung in case successfully transferred from the Eastern District of Texas concerning wearable technologies.
+2015-16) Counsel for Samsung in case concerning wearable technologies.
+Following the successful invalidation of the plaintiff’s patent in IPR proceeding, obtained dismissal with prejudice and cost award.

 Shaw Industries Group Inc. v.
 Automated Creel Systems Inc. (Fed.
 Cir.
 2016) Counsel for Shaw Industries arguing successfully on several issues regarding invalidity and PTAB procedure.